jtheisen/servus/README.md

 Servus is a small terminal UI for starting and watching local services during development.

+> Maturity warning: As of now, platforms other than Windows don't request a
+> graceful exit (ctrl-c) for started services and resort to killing them.
+> Windows does this only as a fallback.
+Otherwise, my biggest maturity concern
+> is that services may stay alive under certain edge conditions.
+This will
+> hopefull be ironed out in the future.

 ## Install

 Servus is distributed as a .NET tool: